In this Article

 2. Mild Detergents

 Always use gentle detergents that are devoid of harsh chemicals to wash the baby’s clothing, towels, and linen.
-Also, unscented detergents may be preferred.
+Also, unscented detergents are preferred.

 You may find putting a little corn-starch on the neck rash after bathing the baby useful in keeping the affected area dry and moist-free.
 This can stop the rash from growing further.